9. Further Open Rails Rolling Stock Features

 Wagons may be empty at game start, or partially or totally pre-loaded with containers, by

-inserting the related data either in the consist (.con
+inserting the related data either in the consist (.con) file or in the .wag files.

 Also container stations may be empty at game start, or partially or totally populated with

-containers, inserting the related data in the activity (.act
+containers, inserting the related data in the activity (.act) file.

 The loading and unloading operations are started by the player, by pressing the key <T>